 To put it simply: hybrid cloud is a mash-up of public and private cloud deployments, operating as separate entities, with the ability to manage them as one.
 Hybrid cloud can get more complicated than that — a lot more complicated.
 That’s in layman’s terms, though.
 There are multiple ways to build a hybrid cloud, each offering its own pros and cons.

 We won’t attempt to detail them here because we could go on about them forever.
-The good news is that major Infrastructure-as-a-Service providers are making hybrid cloud easier by extending their public infrastructure to better integrate with private, on-premises services (read our piece on the best IaaS providers).
+The good news is that major Infrastructure-as-a-Service providers are making hybrid cloud easier by extending their public infrastructure to better integrate with private, on-premises services (learn more in our list of cloud computing guides).

 For those interested, a good place to start is to see how your public provider approaches a hybrid cloud architecture.
 For example, Gartner says “hybrid cloud computing refer to policy-based coordinated service provisioning, use and management across a mixture of internal and external cloud services.”